NULL-OPERATOR/bbc_test/README.md

 ### Setting up the project
-This project requires an up to date version of Node.js Also Java first you wil need to clone it down from git and cd into the repo
+This project requires an up to date version of Node.js

+first you wil need to clone it down from git and cd into the repo
 ```
 git clone https://github.com/NULL-OPERATOR/bbc_test.git && cd bbc_test
 ```